-- suspension of racing for safety reasons - alterations to the course following changes to stream or wind - application of disciplinary measures under the relevant clauses of 8-5.
+- · suspension of racing for safety reasons - alterations to the course following changes to stream or wind - application of disciplinary measures under the relevant clauses of 8-6.

-The Race Umpire is responsible for the conduct of the race and his verdict is final and cannot be overturned; however in hearing a protest taken to the organisers, the Race Committee may draw the attention of the Race Umpire to facts, circumstances and consequences of which he may not have been aware - the umpire may then reconsider if he thinks this to be appropriate.
+The Race Umpire is responsible for the conduct of the race and their verdict is final and cannot be overturned.
+However, in hearing a protest taken to the organisers, the Race Committee may draw the attention of the Race Umpire to facts, circumstances and consequences of which they may not have been aware - the umpire may then reconsider if they think this to be appropriate.